popksh/popksh.github.io/pages/20130705-secret-garden.md

 * I talked about possible omissions in general guidelines.
 That point is unfortunately more true in this case, since I only joined the party toward the end of the *Secret Garden* era.
 I *tried* to collect all I could find, but all I could put my hands on were second hand information.
 Unfortunate fact of life.
 Please contact me regarding omissions.

-  Known omissions:

-    * 20130717 Show Champion first place awarding: that one is a rather well-known hidden camera, with the girls bursting into tears (first win in group history, after all — excluding one on M!
-Countdown for "MY MY").

 <h2 id="download-links">download links</h2>

 * **OneDrive:<br>